djabraham/ts-ng/README.md

 ### A TypeScript demo with Classic Angular 1.X modules.

-This demo is intended to showcase some of the major advantages to using TypeScript.
+This is the documentation branch (gh-branch) of the http://github.com/djabraham/ts-ng project.

-The demo does not make use of a packager, such as browserify or webPack.
-But those forms of mosule delivery should work just as well.
+You can just open the Index.html file directly, if you have cloned this repository branch locally.